 PVS-Studio tool has been developed to work within the framework of Visual Studio environment.
 And launching it from the command line is the function that is additional to the main working mode.
 However, all of analyzer's diagnostic capabilities are available.

-However the error messages generated in this mode could be easily redirected into the external file with the help of --output-file command line switch.
+Error messages, which were generated in this mode, could be easily redirected into the external file with the help of --output-file command line switch.
 This file will contain the unprocessed and unfiltered analyzer output.

-Such a file could be viewed in PVS-Studio IDE extension or C and C++ Compiler Monitoring UI (Standalone.exe) by using 'Open Analysis Report' menu command (selecting 'Unparsed output' as a file type) and afterwards it could be saved in a standard PVS-Studio log file (plog) format.
+Such a file could be viewed in PVS-Studio IDE extension or C and C++ Compiler Monitoring UI (Standalone.exe) by using 'Open Analysis Report' menu command (select 'Unparsed output' as a file type) and afterwards it could be saved in a standard PVS-Studio log file (plog) format.
 This allows you to avoid the duplication of error messages and also to use all of the standard filtering mechanisms for them.

 The users who are familiar with PVS-Studio incremental analysis mode within the IDE naturally will miss this feature in the command line mode.
 But fortunately, almost any build system could provide an incremental analysis just "out of the box", because by invoking "make" we recompile only file which were modified.
 So the incremental analysis will be automatically provided by using the independent command line version.